 Debtors who pass the means test generally may file Chapter 7 for a debt discharge.
 Debtors who do not pass may be able to file Chapter 13 for a debt repayment plan.

 If you're considering filing bankruptcy as a solution to your debt, you likely have questions about what happens after.
 Many wonder about the effects on their:

 - Ability to buy a home or rent an apartment

 - Family and lifestyle

 - Ability to take out new loans and lines of credit

-Learn all about life after filing bankruptcy and find out how these issues may affect you.
+Learn all about life after bankruptcy and find out how these issues may affect you.